Funding

 Over the last two years, fall armyworm (FAW) has become a potential pest in Victoria for current and future climates, with impacts on corn and maize crop production along with risks to many other grains and horticultural crops.

-Average pheromone trap catches decreased to 84 moths (count per trap per week) (26th November to 3rd December 2024).
+Average pheromone trap catches recorded 12.75 moths (count per trap in a week).

 Various peak values have been recorded, with most occurring during the warm weather season.
 Since the initiation of the trapping program, the highest number of male moths collected on traps was reported between January and February 2024.